kubernetes/enhancements/keps/sig-network/563-dual-stack/README.md

 * **Does enabling the feature change any default behavior?**
   Pods and Services will remain single-stack until cli flags have been modified as described in this KEP.
-Existing and new services will remain single-stack until user requests otherwise.
-Pods will become dual-stack once CNI is configured for dual-stack.
+Existing and new Services will remain single-stack until the ipFamilyPolicy field is modified in a Service to be either PreferDualStack or RequireDualStack.
+Once CNI is configured for dual-stack, new Pod runtime environments will be provisioned with dual-stack.

 * **Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?**